NoltixOS/AeroOS-Beta/README.md

 _____________
 _For Important thing..
 Xsoft is the Operating System!
-Ysoft is the boot manager ar Zsoft is the kernel._
+Ysoft is the boot manager as Zsoft is the kernel._
 ------------

 __to run OS just open Data.bat__